Kuleenabinoy/Note-Taker/README.md

 # Installation

 ```
-Use npm i to intall dependencies
+Use npm i to install dependencies
 ```

 # Usage